The human brain has a much easier time remembering words attached to music.

 Lasst uns aufstehen, macht euch auf den Weg, sei wie der Fluß, wenn dein Wille schläft, dann weck ihn wieder, hab keine Angst, fürchte nie, lass dich nicht täuschen, lerne zu fesseln und zu befreien (let us stand up, set out on the way, be like the river, when your will sleeps, wake it up again, never fear, don’t let yourself be deceived, learn to take hold and let go) – this song really spans the gamut of imperative verbs.
 Also, you’ll find some useful examples of possessive genitive.

-With the grammatical gems hidden inside these German songs, you’ll be whistling a happy tune as you learn.
+Wherever you find your bops, with the grammatical gems hidden inside German songs, you’ll be whistling a happy tune as you learn.